 How do I apply for a health card (OHIP)?

 To get Ontario Health Insurance Plan (OHIP) coverage, you have to fill out an application.
 You also need to collect some documents to submit with your application.
 You will receive your OHIP number when you apply at a ServiceOntario centre and your card will come in the mail a few weeks later.

 Finding a Doctor

 A family doctor is also called a general practitioner (GP).
 Family doctors are usually the first doctors to diagnose and treat most medical problems.
 If you need to see a specialist doctor, usually, you need a family doctor to refer you.
 Family doctors also order laboratory and other tests.
-There is a shortage of family doctors in some areas in Ontario.
+There is a shortage of family doctors in some areas of Ontario.
 It may take you some time to find a doctor.
 You can use the Health Care Connect program to help find a local doctor or nurse practitioner who is accepting new patients.

 You still have options to see a doctor while you are waiting.
 You don't need an appointment to go to a walk-in medical clinic.
 Some clinics are open in the evening and on weekends.
 You can also go to a Community Health Centre (CHC).
 CHCs have health professionals such as doctors, nurses, and nurse practitioners on staff.

 Coming to a new county and adjusting can be challenging enough.
 When you are fleeing your country because of armed conflict you may need extra mental health support; like crisis counselling.
 The most important thing to remember when you are working to improve your mental health is that you aren’t doing it alone.